 Make sure you know your bottom line, and stick to it.

-6. What compromises should I be prepared to make?
+6. What compromises should I be prepared to make during sales negotiations?

 Non-price concessions you can consider include extended payment terms, special delivery, customised products, installation, after sales service and so on.
 The key is to offer concessions which cost you less than the value the customer puts on them.
 Otherwise, you might just as well reduce the price.